tiagopotencia/platforms-integration-challenge/README.md

 In this repository, you will be guided on how to develop and deliver a software project to the Bemobi Platforms team.

-Before applying, pay close attention to these instructions.
+Before you start, pay close attention to these instructions.

 1 - Fork the project.
 2 - Create pull requestes for each implemented feature.